 3. Comfortable shoes are important.

 If it’s your first, second, or even third class, chances are good that you won’t be purchasing your own pair of shoes–and you don’t need to!
 Most studios have shoes you can rent, or the bikes have cages and you can just slip your sneakers into them and pedal.
-But if you do end up wanting to make indoor cycling a more regular part of your routine, investing in a confortable pair of shoes that are both functional and fashionable is key.
-“I live in the Shimano IC5 Women’s shoe that just launched,” says Conlon who is also an ambassador for the brand.
+But if you do end up wanting to make indoor cycling a more regular part of your routine, investing in a comfortable pair of shoes that are both functional and fashionable is key.
+“I live in the SHIMANO IC5 Women’s shoe that just launched,” says Conlon who is also an ambassador for the brand.
 “It’s form-fitted and comfortable, especially when I have to get off the bike and walk around during class.
 It’s hard and durable enough to perform well, but it’s also a softer shoe than some I’ve worn in the past, which makes it extremely easy and enjoyable to wear all day.”

 4. Bike setup is key, and the instructor can help!